benjaminpettus/bash_unix/cheat_sheet.md

 > redirect output to file name
 >> append output to filename

+echo -en '\n' - creates blank line in your shell script

 cat [file name] - prints the contents of the file

 ctrl or ^